Make sense of the impact of coronavirus with this COVID-19 guide.

 If you’ve got a later 2020 wedding planned, there’s no doubt coronavirus is on your mind.
 Will your guests want to go?
 Will mass gatherings even be allowed?
 What if venues have to close?

 The first step is, if you haven’t already, get wedding insurance right now!
 Even if coronavirus passes before your wedding, insurance is vital to protect you against last-minute cancellations from suppliers or venues.
-(Unfortunately, if you haven’t got insurance yet and you’ve got an imminent Church of England wedding, you won’t be covered.
-You could still have your reception with all guests willing to attend, however).
+(Unfortunately, new policies may not cover coronavirus-specific issues – but will still cover things like venue cancellations).

 Some may find their small business suppliers have gone out of business due to cancelled bookings through the coronavirus crisis.
 Alas, here there is little you can do if you don’t have wedding insurance.
 You can try to contact the supplier to see if they can repay at least some of your deposit – but you could lose your money altogether.